 Understanding the Concept of Web3.0—Decentralized Internet

 In 1990, Tim Berners-Lee introduced the world to the Internet (Web 1.0), envisioning “a collaborative medium, a place where we [could] all meet and read and write.”
 The “original” idea behind this ground-breaking technology was essentially opposed to the centralization of control in the hands of a few organizations.
-That is, ‘no permission is needed from a central authority to post anything’ on the Web, as there is no central controlling node’.
+That is, ‘no permission is needed to post anything’ on the Web, as there is no central controlling node’.

 Centralization and Control in Web 2.0

 Almost every website that a user visits tracks its activity and monetize this data for targeted advertising and other purposes.
 It installs trackers on their system and monitors their activity over the web.
 This is the norm of Web 2.0 or ‘Web as a Platform’, as defined by Tim O’Reilly and John Battelle.

 Cambridge Analytica has recently revealed the exploitation of huge amounts of users’ data for financial and political gains.
 Now, the internet giants, big corporations, and governments are facing stricter surveillance.
 That too, without the user’s meaningful consent.

 Within the ecosystem of Web 2.0, users aren’t sovereign as they are unable to control their “time and information”.

 Decentralized Internet (Web 3.0)—Restoring Control with the User

 Suppose, User A wants to share a document with User B. Unlike Web 2.0, a decentralized web would enable User A to directly interact with User B, over a peer-to-peer network.
 And without relying upon any centralized server such as Google for G-Mail.

 According to columnist Zoë Corbyn, “The DWeb is about re-decentralizing things–so we aren’t reliant on these intermediaries to connect us.
 Instead, users keep control of their data and connect and interact and exchange messages directly with others in their network”